 This issue includes chapters for Black Clover, World Trigger, Toriko, Food Wars!, Nisekoi: False Love, Bleach, and My Hero Academia.
-This issue also includes the first chapter of Mononofy (the next title to be featured in the “Jump Start” initiative), and the second chapter of Psyren (which is the current title to be featured for the “Jump Back” initiative).
+This issue also includes the first chapter of Mononofu (the next title to be featured in the “Jump Start” initiative), and the second chapter of Psyren (which is the current title to be featured for the “Jump Back” initiative).

 I’m providing my reactions and impressions for each manga title that appears in the volume.
 However, be warned that this post may potentially contain spoilers.

 I only started reading Weekly Shonen Jump back in late February/early March of 2014, which means there’s a number of series published in the magazine that I jumped in the middle of.
 Since then, I’ve been able to start reading older chapters of some of the titles, but I haven’t managed to do this for all of the titles yet.
 Because of this, there may be times I might inadvertently include incorrect information in the write-ups.
 If you see something in a write-up that’s incorrect due to my having not read earlier chapters of a series, please feel free to leave a comment and let me know.
 Not only can I correct the incorrect information in the write-up, it will also help provide information for me to have when reading future chapters of a series in Weekly Shonen Jump.

 Of course, you can always check out Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.

 Mononofu is the first title being featured as part of Weekly Shonen Jump‘s latest “Jump Start” initiative.